Mike Nifong: Disbarment

 On June 18, Nifong submitted his resignation to Governor Easley and Durham County Chief Superior Court Judge Orlando Hudson, saying he would leave office on July 13.
 Hudson said that Nifong should have resigned immediately, saying that defense attorneys could challenge Nifong's authority.
 Easley, a former prosecutor and state attorney general, also felt that Nifong should have resigned immediately.

 Early on June 19, Hudson issued an order suspending Nifong from office with pay.
 Under North Carolina law, this was the first step in a process that allows the chief judge of a county to remove that county's district attorney from office.
 Hudson also appointed a Raleigh attorney as special prosecutor to oversee the removal proceeding.
 A Durham resident, Beth Brewer, had asked Hudson to remove Nifong in February on the grounds that Nifong engaged in willful misconduct and brought disrepute upon his office – two of the criteria required for removing a district attorney from office.
-This process had been used only once before, when the district attorney for New Hanover and Pender counties was removed from office in 1995 for making a racial slur.
+This process had been used only once before, when Jerry Spivey, the district attorney for New Hanover and Pender counties, was removed from office in 1995 for using a racial slur.
 In April 2021, the statute was used a third time to remove DA Greg Newman from office.

 On June 20, Nifong began talks with the special prosecutor about the possibility of leaving office immediately, but later that day, Easley appointed Jim Hardin, Nifong's predecessor, as acting district attorney.
 This came hours after Easley signed a bill that would allow the governor to remove a district attorney or judge from office if he or she has been disbarred or suspended from practicing law.
 Easley strongly supported the bill, which unanimously passed both houses of the legislature.

 Easley had let it be known that he would have removed Nifong from office immediately if he had had the authority and power to do so.
 It had been unclear how soon Easley could have removed Nifong under the new law.
 The bill does not allow a governor to remove a DA or judge until the State Bar formally issued its order of disbarment and all appeals have been exhausted.
 However, Nifong had said he would not appeal.
 Hardin was sworn in the next day, and served until September 2007, when Easley appointed Assistant District Attorney David Saacks to fill out the first half of Nifong's term.
 At the time of Hardin's swearing-in, negotiations were still under way between Nifong and the special prosecutor, and Hudson was proceeding with the hearing to remove him for good.
 However, according to a spokesman for the state's Administrative Office of the Courts, Nifong's tenure as DA ended with Hardin's swearing-in.
 Nifong formally resigned from office on July 2.